NDIS Decision Support

-The NDIS Decision Support Pilot Program (DSPP) provides non-legal advocacy and decision-making support for people with disability who have limited decision-making capacity and require assistance to engage with the NDIS at any stage of process.
+Our NDIS Decision Support provides advocacy and decision-making support for people with disability who have limited decision-making capacity and require assistance to engage with the NDIS at any stage of process.

 Our advocates provide assistance to eligible clients with NDIS processes within a supported decision-making framework.

 They may assist with:

 - Gathering appropriate evidence for completing and submitting NDIS Access Requests

 - Making decisions towards development of their initial NDIS Plan, including preparing for and attending NDIS Planning meetings where appropriate

 - Choosing a Support Coordinator with input from the participant